jasondavies/rectangle-free/README.md

 - state-space dynamic programs with symmetry reduction,
 - partition-based structure-graph solvers with nauty-backed canonical caching.

+The two partition-based C solvers in particular came out of a sequence of algorithmic experiments.
+The important distinction is:

+- `partition_poly.c` computes the full chromatic polynomial associated with a column structure.
+- `partition_count4.c` keeps the same structure search, but specialises hard to `k = 4` and turns the graph side into an exact branch-and-bound search.

 ## File guide

 ### Small-width Python scripts